EricDelerue/marfeel/README.md

 ### 2. From a fake connection to a database through express mini server

 All the backend files are in the /backend/ directory.
+A timeout of 2 seconds has been set to simulate a database access.

 In the command line, go into your /marfeel/ directory and type: